joshuapack/TitleCaseFirefoxAddon/README.md

 Note: Please do not post bugs or problems in review as I will actively fix them.

+3.1.3 Bug Fix
+- A user sent a bug in where there was an issue with hyphens and quotes when using TitleCase.
+This has been fixed.
+- Added new rules with StartCase as well.
+- Possibly fixed issue where it stopped working on some websites.

 3.1.2 Bug Fix
 - A user sent a bug in where there was an issue with colons and parentheses when using TitleCase.
 This has been fixed.